laravel/docs/migrations.md

 #### Running All Outstanding Migrations

 	php artisan migrate

-#### Running All Outstanding Migrations For A Path

-	php artisan migrate --path=app/foo/migrations

-#### Running All Outstanding Migrations For A Package

-	php artisan migrate --package=vendor/package

 > **Note:** If you receive a "class not found" error when running migrations, try running the `composer dump-autoload` command.